alperyeg/hbp_survey_plots/README.md

 The file `plot_survey_results.py` requires the input data `SGA1-2_summary2.xlsx`, `SGA3_summary.xlsx` `YRE Surveys_SGA1-2_summary.xlsx` or `YRE Surveys_SGA3_summary.xlsx`.
 These files are located in the main repository.
 To load one of the files and plot a figure use the argument `--filename`, e.g. `python plot_survey_results.py --filename SGA1-2_summary2.xlsx`.
 - `--filename`, requires the name of the file as a string.
 A path can also be supplied.
 If no filename is given then the script assumes the file `SGA1-2_summary2.xlsx`
-- `--total_mean`, if specified it prints out the average numbers of the participants.
+- `--total_mean`, if specified it prints out the average response rate of the participants.
-- `--total_std`, if specified it prints out the average standard deviation of the participants.
+- `--total_std`, if specified it prints out the standard deviation of the participants' response rate.
 - `--plot_type`, defines the type of the plot.
 Available are `stacked` plotting horizontal stacked histograms or `likert` for Likert graphs.
 If not specified the default is `stacked`.
 - `--percentage`, defines if percentages or absoulte values will be printed on the bars.
 - Thus, if no arguments are given, i.e. `python plot_survey_results.py`, the script assumes that `python plot_survey_results.py --filename SGA1-2_summary2.xlsx` is called.